 ENTRANCE: The main entrance is on the side of the building, facing Sizemore St. (see the picture above).

 OUR BUILDING: Built in 1920 and bought in late 2017, this building is teaching us patience and trust in God’s provision as we slowly make it ours through renovation.
 We are adding some necessities and comforts as we go, but for now, we’re embracing where we gather as secondary to how we gather and who we are to each other and our neighbors when we gather.

 Our Worship Service

 Below is some info about worshipping at Village Church.
-As Anglicans, our worship is vibrantly liturgical, meaning we participate together through a worship journey in 5 movements: Entering God's Presence, Hearing God's Word, Responding to God's Word, Celebrating the Lord's Supper, Going Out into the World.
+As Anglicans, our worship is vibrantly liturgical, meaning we participate together through a worship journey in 5 movements: Entering God's Presence, Hearing God's Word, Responding to God's Word, Celebrating the Lord's Supper, and Going Out into the World.
 This is a pattern drawn from the earliest centuries of Christian worship.
 Our music is blended, from ancient hymns to theologically-rich, modern songs.

 Entering God's Presence

 We acclaim the Lord together with an opening hymn, procession of the cross, and blessing - reminding us that Jesus is right here with us as he promised.

 We are reminded of Jesus' weighty summary of the Law (Matthew 22:37-40), commands to love the Lord and our neighbor.
-We ask for mercy, then glorify him with an ancient song, the Gloria.
+We ask for God’s loving mercy, then glorify him with an ancient song, the Gloria.